Keep Your Festive Gatherings Safe With Smart Food Practices

-If you have ever had food poisoning, then you know you would never want to have it again.
-The CDC estimates that about 48 million people get sick every year from food poisoning, also known as foodborne illness.
+If you have ever had food poisoning, you know it is an experience you never want to repeat.
+Even a mild case can leave you miserable for days, and a severe case can be dangerous.
+The CDC estimates that about 48 million people get sick every year from food poisoning, also known as foodborne illness, and many of those cases happen around holidays and celebrations when food is sitting out or not handled properly.

 WASH YOUR HANDS AND SURFACES OFTEN